 When Is the August SAT?

-Here's the anticipated schedule for the August SAT, including all of the dates you should know about if you plan to take it.
-These dates haven't yet been confirmed by the College Board.
+Here's the schedule for the August SAT, including all of the dates you should know about if you plan to take it.
+These dates have been confirmed by the College Board.

 Fee waivers are available for many students—consult the College Board requirements for fee waivers to see if you qualify.